Applicable laws for LIRAs and LIFs

 The law that governed the benefits of members when they ceased active plan membership and that determines the specific law applicable to LIRAs or LIFs is either a federal or provincial law.

-To determine whether a federal or provincial law applies, you must establish whether the employer's activities fall under federal or provincial jurisdiction.
+To determine whether a federal or provincial law applies, it must be determined whether the employer's activities fall under federal or provincial jurisdiction.

-• the province in which the pension plan is registered.
+• the province where the pension plan is registered.

 Employers whose activities are under federal jurisdiction

-Where an employer's activities are under federal jurisdiction, the Pension Benefits Standards Act, 1985 This link will open in a new window. applies to LIRAs (called locked-in registered retirement savings plans (RRSP) under that law) or to LIFs.
+Where an employer's activities are under federal jurisdiction, the applicable law for LIRAs (called locked-in registered retirement savings plans (RRSPs)) or LIFs is the Pension Benefits Standards Act, 1985 This link will open in a new window..
 The Office of the Superintendent of Financial Institutions Canada This link will open in a new window. is responsible for this federal law.

 Employers whose activities fall under federal jurisdiction include, for example, banks, interprovincial transport and telecommunications companies, federal public departments or agencies, etc.